BreadCraft-staff/Breadcraft-discussions/README.md

 # Breadcraft-discussions
-This repositories purpose is to act as a central discussion hub for our github repos
+This repositorie's purpose is to act as a central discussion hub for our Github repos